scenerystack/community/docs/index.md

 ## Accessibility and Inclusive Features

-Want to learn more about the Accessibility and Inclusive Design features of SceneryStack and how to create accessible content for all users?
+Want to learn more about the accessibility and inclusive design features of SceneryStack and how to create accessible content for all users?

 [:octicons-rocket-24: Learn about Accessibility and Inclusive Design](./accessibility/a11y_guides.md){ .md-button .md-button--primary }